fatalbert3390/amstech.co/index.md

 ## AMS Tech Consulting
 ### Computer Support

+We provide IT consulting and support services in Livingston county and throughout southeastern Michigan.

+We cater to both personal/home office and small business clients.
+Our aim is to give you a cost-effective solution that is free of gimmicks and shortcuts.
+We will work with you to give you an affordable solution and will always be upfront and honest.

+Give us a call (or use the Contact form) and we can talk about your needs and how we can cater a solution that is right for you!

 You can use the [editor on GitHub](https://github.com/fatalbert3390/amstech.co/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.